Personal Trainer Liability Insurance

 Do not presume that you are protected by a general insurance policy in the same way as an actual employee of the club.
 If you pay rent to a gym where you train, you also likely need personal training liability insurance.
 So, even if you work under someone else's roof, it may be worthwhile to look into carrying your own personal trainer liability insurance.
 The good news is that no matter where you train, there are policies available that address the situation.

-Because NFPT goes straight to the insurance source, you're going to get the best rates available!
-NFPT can help you find the right fit for an insurance policy that will be tailored to your needs.
 For roughly $15 a month, depending on your level of coverage, you can obtain a basic personal trainer policy with coverage that provides for up to $1 million per incident, or a $3 million aggregate limit.
 That's about 50 cents a day to cover yourself and your business for the "just in case"...it just makes sense!

 Ready to get your insurance quote?
 Enter your details below and we will help you get started: